Multiple Sclerosis Stem Cell Treatment

 What Are the Tests to Diagnose Multiple Sclerosis?

-Sometimes getting an accurate diagnosis can be difficult.
-Many conditions can cause similar neurological symptoms.
-To understand what’s causing symptoms, your healthcare provider will do a physical exam.
-The diagnosis will include going through the patient’s medical history and symptoms.
+Sometimes acquiring a correct diagnosis for various diseases can be challenging.
+Many conditions can result in equivalent neurological signs and symptoms.
+To understand better what’s causing symptoms, your doctor will perform physical testing.
+The diagnosis will comprise of knowing the patient’s medical history and symptoms.

-Your health care provider may recommend you the following examination:
+Your healthcare provider may suggest you the following listed examination: